-Dictionary in Python stores data as key-value pairs.
-In this article, we will discuss how to create an empty dictionary in Python and various Dictionary methods such as copy(), get(), update(), etc.
+A dictionary in Python stores data as key-value pairs.
+In this article, we will discuss how to create an empty dictionary in Python and various Dictionary methods, such as copy(), get(), update(), etc.

-A dictionary in Python is a changeable collection, ordered, and does not allow duplicates.
+A dictionary in Python is a changeable collection that is ordered and does not allow duplicates.
 Keys will be unique, and their values can be the same.
-Do note that in Python 3.7 and above, dictionaries are ordered.
+Note that in Python 3.7 and later, dictionaries are ordered.

 Syntax: